 Governance

-SELCAT Roles and Responsibilities:
+The Trust Roles and Responsibilities:

 In respect of his schools the Archbishop has the legal right to appoint (and remove) an overall majority of the Directors and Governors, who are known as Foundation Directors and Foundation Governors.
 In addition to all the other legal responsibilities of the Academy Trust Company, the law recognises that Foundation Directors/Governors are appointed specifically to ensure: